August 23, 2021 (document links updated March 1, 2023)

 The mRNA injections can also now be sold in interstate commerce instead of governments buying up all the shots.
 The approved BLA will also increase Pfizer mRNA demand as it’s unlikely any new COVID-19 injections will receive emergency use authorization (EUA) since one is now fully approved.
 More mandates are also likely now that Pfizer has an FDA-approved product,

 To be crystal clear, Comirnaty branded injections received the BLA (“full”) approval.
 The Pfizer-BioNTech branded injections are still under the EUA.
-But they are the same product.
+They are “legally distinct” products, according to the FDA.

 This news changes only two things.
 First, it provides vaxx zealots celebration material and new talking points for defending their holy sacrament.
 It’s also a sure sign that those who refuse to be poisoned must be ready and willing to protect their lives and well-being by any means necessary.

 This “full approval” was essentially purchased by the federal government.
 Pfizer profits will exceed $33.5 billion in 2021 from the mRNA injections alone, mostly courtesy of the U.S. and European governments.
 The facts about mRNA injections, the FDA and the Centers for Disease Control (CDC), however, remain unchanged.
 Keep this article handy to share with your Fauci-worshiping friends and family.

 Let’s be clear – the Pfizer and Moderna mRNA injections are the same product.
 The Moderna June 30, 2020 Quarterly Report filed with the U.S. Securities and Exchanges Commission tells you exactly what the mRNA injections are on page 70: